jetdillo/Laniakea/README.md

 ## Make a ROS Indigo SD card running the Ubiquity Robotics 14.04 image

+**NB: SD cards can be wonky and vary in quality from vendor to vendor or even batch to batch from the same vendor.
+If you are having problems getting the dd or other partition/imaging tasks to run, try another card before submitting a bug.
+I've run into this myself when testing the `sd` role **

 To run make_sd.yml to flash an SD card with the Ubiquity Robotics image for Raspberry Pi do this:

 `ansible-playbook -K make_sd.yml`